MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-RemoteMailbox.md

 ```

 ### -Name
-!!!
-Exchange Server 2010, Exchange Server 2013

-The Name parameter specifies the name of the mail-enabled user.

-!!!
-Exchange Server 2016

 The Name parameter specifies the unique name of the mail user.
 The maximum length is 64 characters.
 If the value contains spaces, enclose the value in quotation marks (").

 ```yaml
 Type: String